• Share this on:

 • Alibaba – The world’s largest online B2B marketplace and one of the most popular platforms in Europe.
 It lets buyers search for suppliers of many different products, not only apparel, by country, product category, MOQ, total revenue and certifications.
 Alibaba supports many different languages besides English.

-• Foursource – Together with Alibaba, Foursource is the most used platform in Europe, specifically for apparel sourcing.
-In has over 30,000 factories from more than 90 countries.
+• Foursource – Together with Alibaba, Foursource is the most-used platform in Europe, specifically for apparel sourcing.
 Foursource lets buyers search for suppliers by country, product category, MOQ and certifications.
 It also offers manufacturers the opportunity to present their products in a virtual showroom.

 • Indiamart – Considered the world’s second-largest online B2B marketplace after Alibaba, specifically built for suppliers from India.

-• Fibre2Fashion Marketplace – Started in 2000, Fibre2Fashion is one of the oldest and biggest online B2B portals specifically for the apparel industry.
+• Fibre2Fashion Marketplace Fibre2Fashion is one of the oldest and biggest online B2B portals specifically for the apparel industry.
 Next to matchmaking services for products ranging from fibres and fabrics to accessories and machinery, it offers analysis reports, consultancy services and a magazine.

-• Sewport – launched in 2017 as an online B2B matchmaking platform to help designers and emerging brands find apparel manufacturers that can handle small to medium-sized MOQs, it allows buyers to upload their sketches, tech packs and order quantities.
-Sewport has more than 18,000 active brands and almost 1,200 manufacturers in its database.
+• Sewport – An online B2B matchmaking platform to help designers and emerging brands find apparel manufacturers that can handle small to medium-sized MOQs.
+Sewport allows buyers to upload their sketches, tech packs and order quantities.

 Tips:

 • Always fill out all the required fields in your company profile on an online matchmaking platform.
-At the very least, mention the products you are specialised in, your target group (men’s, women’s or children’s fashion, for example), segment (active, casual, formal wear), product categories (such as top wear, knit wear, skirts, suits), the average MOQ and any management or CSR certificates you may hold.
+At the very least, mention the products you are specialised in, your target group, segment (active, casual, formal wear), product categories (such as top wear, knit wear, skirts, suits), the average MOQ and any management or CSR certificates you may hold.

 • Invest in good product photography.
-Check, for example, how Zalando does it.
+Check, for example, how Zalando does this.
 Apparel items should always be photographed in the same manner.
-Never present an expensive item in a cheap manner.
+Highlight product details such as fabric and design; include multiple angles and zoom options.

-• If the platform offers the possibility of writing an elaborate company profile, mention your company’s history, USPs and growth strategy.
+• If the platform offers the possibility of writing an elaborate company profile, mention your company’s history, USPs, certifications and growth strategy.

 • Regularly check the buyer inquiries on your matchmaking platform to discover what buyers are looking for and what their requirements are.
 If possible, activate automatic notifications for inquiries that match your offer.

 Other interesting databases are the member lists of organisations concerned with sustainable production.
+The list below contains most of the biggest and best-known initiatives in the textile and garment industry.
+Another option is to check the member lists of sustainability standards.
+The ITC Standards map offers an extensive overview.
 Clicking on the logo in the table below will take you to the members list of the organisation.

 Certified Corporation

-5. Visit the right online and offline events and come prepared
+6. Visit the right events and come prepared

 Trade fairs used to be the most important events for buyers and suppliers to meet and do business.
-They are not that important anymore, as many buyers and suppliers have found other, more time and cost-effective ways to connect, for instance online.
-However, physical trade fairs can still be an interesting way to find potential buyers, if you do it right.
+They are not that important anymore, as many buyers and suppliers have found other, more time- and cost-effective ways to connect, for instance online.
+However, physical trade fairs can still be an interesting way to find potential buyers, if you prepare properly.

 The following trade shows offer the best opportunities for connecting with European buyers.
 Every fair has a specific target group.